Gunditjmara: Economy

 The Budj Bim National Heritage Landscape, which includes both the Tyrendarra Area and the Mt Eccles – Lake Condah Area, comprising Budj Bim National Park (formerly Mt Eccles National Park), Stones State Faunal Reserve, Muldoons Aboriginal Land, Allambie Aboriginal Land and Condah Mission) was added to the National Heritage List on 20 July 2004, under the Environment Protection and Biodiversity Conservation Act 1999.

 Several designated areas comprising the Budj Bim Cultural Landscape were added to the UNESCO World Heritage List in 2019.

 In the wake of the burning of some 7,000 hectares of bushland around Lake Condah and in the Budj Bim National Park, further channel structures came to light.

 They also created channels linking these wetlands.
 These channels contained weirs with large woven baskets made by women to cull mature eels.
 Professor Peter Kershaw, noted palynologist at Monash University, as cited by Bruce Pascoe in his best-selling work Dark Emu, found evidence of a sudden change in vegetation consistent with an artificial ponding system, and initial radiocarbon dating of the soil samples suggests the ponds were created up to 8,000 years ago.

 The eels were prepared by smoking them with burning leaves from Australian blackwood.
-The coastal clans, like other tribes on the south-west coast, according to an early settler, Thomas Browne, had a rich fish diet, which included whale (cunderbul) flesh, (Note: Browne noted that the local aboriginals. 'had been for untold generations accustomed to a dietary scale of exceptional liberality.
+The coastal clans, like other tribes on the south-west coast, according to an early colonist, Thomas Browne, had a rich fish diet, which included whale (cunderbul) flesh.
+(Note: Browne noted that the local aboriginals. 'had been for untold generations accustomed to a dietary scale of exceptional liberality.
 The climate was temperate; the forests abounded in game; wild fowl at certain seasons were plentiful; while the sea supplied them with fish of all sorts and sizes, from a whale (stranded) to a whitebait' (Clark 2011).)